 6. A plethora of screens of all shapes and sizes

-From TVs to phones, CES 2020 was a mix of interesting screens of all shapes and sizes.
+CES 2020 was a mix of exciting screens of all shapes and sizes, from TVs to phones.
 Phones focussed on making the screens fold, while TVs focussed on ultra-clear displays.
 There were 8k televisions despite the lack of 8K content in the market.
 TVs also saw an increased focus on OLED panels and MicroLED adoption.
 Samsung displayed a zero-bezel TV as well!

 7. Keep their eyes on 5G

-A continuous trend that came out of CES this year, was that 5G is really coming and it’s coming fast.
-I am expecting to see 5G in not just phones, but also laptops and other devices.
-With networks still working on 5G availability, I am positive that we will see more 5G devices within this year.
+A continuous trend of CES this year was that 5G is coming, and it's coming fast.
+I expect to see 5G, not just phones, laptops, and other devices.
+With networks still working on 5G availability, I am optimistic we will see more 5G devices this year.

-One of the biggest trends of the decade will definitely be the new IoT app development aka Intelligence of Things.
-Essentially amounting to the fact that IOT with AI is integrating our lives from every nook and corner and disrupting all major industries and modes of commerce.
+One of the decade's biggest trends will be the new IoT app development, Intelligence of Things.
+Essentially, IOT with AI is integrating our lives from every nook and corner and disrupting all significant industries and modes of commerce.

 9. Foldable phones can bolster client service

 CES 2020 featured the expected foldable phones, especially Samsung's Galaxy Fold.
-However, an interesting trend that came out of conferences and talks was how foldable phones can bolster client service.
+However, an exciting trend from conferences and talks was how foldable phones can bolster client service.

 CES stands up for every hype created.
-It truly is the biggest tech show on the planet and lives up to this title.
-I was able to experience and witness some very interesting technologies and innovations and I am confident that the decade that is about to come is going to be revolutionary.
-Technology will change the way our lives function, for good.
+It is the biggest tech show on the planet and lives up to this title.
+I was able to experience and witness some exciting technologies and innovations, and I am confident that the decade that is about to come is going to be revolutionary.
+Technology will change the way our lives function for good.